 This interactive session provides information for students about Public Health and gives them the opportunity to explore their artistic side by creating a Health-focused poster.
 The session is requested by schools and is delivered by one of our health academics.

 Our annual Children's Conference works in collaboration with some of the university's partnership schools and usually takes place in July.
 The aim of the conference is to give children from Year 5 or 6 a taster day of life at university.
-At our debut Children's Conference last year we welcomed 120 eager primary school students, and adopted a vibrant 'Celebration of the Nations' these of activites led by initial teacher education trainees, university staff and current students.
+At some of our past events, we have welcomed 120 eager primary school students, and adopted a vibrant 'Celebration of the Nations' theme of activities, led by initial teacher education trainees, university staff and current students.
 They successfully incorporated art, science, drama, maths trail, PE and music into activities such as Aboriginal art, Samba music and Brazilian Football.

 Our Support Careers Days help young people reach their potential by getting them interested and thinking about their future paths.